vib-tcp/introduction_2_HPC/chapters/04_connecting_2_resources.md

 # Request an account

-You can see how to request a VSC account in [chapter02](../chapters/02_GetReady4course.md)
+You can see how to request a VSC account in [chapter02](../chapters/02_GetReady4course.md#a-register-for-an-hpc-account).

-To request an account at VIB you need ....
+To request an account at VIB, checkout [the following section in chapter02](../chapters/02_GetReady4course.md#a-request-an-account).

 # Connecting to use HPC services